NicMoe/tableau-intro-with-trees/README.md

    Sheet, dashboard, and story

-### Create first sheet
+### Create first worksheet

 This sheet will help us recreate the 'Plantable Space Percentage' charts that CRTI included for each Chicago area municipality on their '[Urban Forest Canopy Summary](http://chicagorti.org/CanopySummaries)' documents (on page 4 for most of these PDF's).

 7. On the upper right is a tab with a chart icon that says 'Show Me'.
-Open this to reveal common chart types available for you to build and what minimum data requirements exist for each.
+Click this icon to reveal common chart types available for you to build and what minimum data requirements exist for each.
 8. We want a 'Stacked Bar' chart, so we need at least one 'Dimension' and at least one 'Measure'.
 The chart we are trying to reproduce has land use on the x-axis (columns) and stacks acreage estimates for each along the y-axis (rows).

    From under 'Dimensions' on the left panel, drag 'Land Use' just to the right of 'Columns' in the upper middle portion of the middle panel.